Cardi B Shocks Fans And Nearly Starts A Twitter War

 Many fans also wanted to know where Cardi puts the ketchup if she isn’t storing it in the fridge after each use.

-“On top of the fridge where is nice and room temperature to put on your eggs in the morning,” she replied in a tweet.
+“On top of the fridge where it is nice and room temperature to put on your eggs in the morning,” she replied on Twitter.

 The rapper also reiterated that she hates cold ketchup on her eggs.
 She also dislikes mayonnaise altogether.
 It seems that cold hot sauce ruins her mood as well.